progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Git transport over HTTP is often referred to as the dumb protocol because it requires no Git-specific code on the server side during the transport process.
 The fetch process is a series of GET requests, where the client can assume the layout of the Git repository on the server.
 Let’s follow the `http-fetch` process for the simplegit library:-->

-Git's HTTP Transfer Protokoll wird oft auch als "dummes" Protokoll bezeichnet, weil es auf der Server Seite keinen Git-spezifischen Code benötigt.
+Gits HTTP Transfer Protokoll wird oft auch als „dummes“ Protokoll bezeichnet, weil es auf der Server Seite keinen Git-spezifischen Code benötigt.
 Der `fetch` Prozeß besteht aus einer Reihe von GET Requests, für die der Client Vorannahmen über das Layout des Git Repositories auf dem Server machen kann.
 Schauen wir uns den `http-fetch` Prozeß der `simplegit` Bibliothek an:

 	$ git clone http://github.com/schacon/simplegit-progit.git